threefoldtech/tfchain/substrate-node/pallets/pallet-dao/creating_proposal_farmers.md

 ## Step 5: Closing proposal

-After the proposal ends or, before it, if number of votes reached Threshold, it can be manually closed by a council member.
+After the proposal ends or, before it, if number of votes reached `threshold`, it can be manually closed by a council member.

 - Go to `Developer` -> `Extrinsics`
 - Make sure the council member account is selected